jonnymind/SIRPAS/Books/Base_System.md

-Some contest can be asymmetrical: for example, an attacker will roll on some attack skill, while a defender will try and prevent the attacker success using some defence skill.
+Some contest can be asymmetrical: for example, an attacker will roll on some attack skill, while a defender will try and prevent the attacker success using some defense skill.
 The skill and combat sections describe some possible asymmetric skills, but players and masters (and other expansions) might come up with new ones if the situation suggests so.